Zionme/alx-higher_level_programming/0x02-python-import_modules/README.md

- a program that imports the variable a from the file variable_load_5.py and prints its value.
+ a program that imports all functions from the file calculator_1.py and handles basic operations